Optimizing Sparse SYK: Introduction

 Despite this potential for quantum advantage, it remains a major engineering challenge to simulate a Hamiltonian with $\Theta(n^4)$ degree-4 interactions on quantum hardware.
 To find systems which can possibly be realized by quantum computers in the near future, it is advantageous to analyze strongly-interacting Hamiltonians with \emph{sparse} interactions where each particle only interacts with a few others in total.
 The \emph{sparse SYK model} was proposed by \cite{sparse_holography} as a modified version of SYK where each interaction term is removed independently with probability $1-p$:

 Here, $X_I$ are i.i.d.\ Bernoulli random variables with $\Pr(X_I=1)=p$.

 Determining whether one can simulate the interesting physics of strongly-interacting Hamiltonians on near-term quantum devices using sparsified models is still unclear.
-Recent work attempted to simulate wormhole dynamics on an actual quantum computer through a specific sparse SYK model generated through machine learning \cite{jafferis2022traversable}; however, it is an open question whether this specific sparsification actually exhibited holographic behavior~\cite{kobrin2023commenttraversablewormholedynamics,orman2025quantum}.
-Additionally, Herasymenko et al.\ \cite{Herasymenko_2023} showed that a Gaussian-approximation gap does \emph{not} exist when the SYK model is too sparse.
+Recent work attempted to simulate wormhole dynamics on a quantum computer through a specific sparse SYK model generated through machine learning \cite{jafferis2022traversable}; however, it is an open question whether this specific sparsification actually exhibited holographic behavior~\cite{kobrin2023commenttraversablewormholedynamics,orman2025quantum}.
+Additionally, Herasymenko, Stroeks, Helsen, and Terhal \cite{Herasymenko_2023} showed that a Gaussian-approximation gap does \emph{not} exist when the SYK model is too sparse.
 They provide an efficient classical algorithm which outputs a Gaussian state with a constant-factor approximation to the sparse SYK ground state when $p=\Theta\left(1/n^3\right)$.
 This and other previous works on sparse SYK \cite{sparse_holography, Herasymenko_2023,Hothem2023, orman2025quantum} have only considered in detail the case where $p=\Theta(1/n^3)$, i.e., when each Majorana has in expectation a constant number of interactions.
 These results leave open the question of what happens between the two extremes of $p=1$ and $p=\Theta(1/n^3)$:

-We make progress towards further answering this question in two ways: \begin{enumerate} \item (\textbf{Classical hardness}) We show that Gaussian states (and other low circuit-complexity states) achieve only an asymptotically-vanishing approximation ratio for the sparse SYK model when\footnote{We use $C>0$ throughout to denote some absolute constant.} $C\log n/n \leq p \leq 1$ and conjecture with numerical evidence that this asymptotically-vanishing approximation ratio even holds in the regime where $C \log n /n^2 \leq p \leq 1$. \item (\textbf{Quantum easiness}) We give a quantum algorithm which achieves a constant approximation ratio for the sparse SYK model when $C\log n/n \leq p \leq 1$. \end{enumerate}
+We make progress towards further answering this question in two ways: \begin{enumerate} \item (\textbf{Classical hardness}, \cref{sec:gaussian-upper}) We show that Gaussian states achieve only a constant $O(1)$ energy on the sparse SYK model for all $p > \widetilde{\Omega}(1/n^2)$.
+We additionally show that only an asymptotically-vanishing (sub-constant) approximation ratio is achievable by (I) any Gaussian state when $p > \widetilde{\Omega}(1/n^3)$, (II) general states with circuit-complexity similar to Gaussian states when $p > \widetilde{\Omega}(1/n)$, and (III) various low-magic ansatzes when $p > \widetilde{\Omega}(1/n^2)$. \item (\textbf{Quantum easiness}, \cref{sec:sparse-ho-alg}) We prove a specific quantum algorithm achieves a constant approximation ratio for the sparse SYK model when $p > \widetilde{\Omega}(1/n)$. \end{enumerate}

+This is supplemented by our additional ``universality'' result in \cref{sec:universality}, which states that the maximum eigenvalue for sparse SYK is always $\Theta(\sqrt{n})$ with high probability, regardless of the value of $p\in\left[\Theta(1/n^3),1\right]$.
+The maximum energy achievable by any quantum state for all sparse SYK or SYK Hamiltonians is therefore, up to constant factors, invariant to sparsification with high probability.
+We summarize our results in \cref{fig:energy-diagram}.